dotherightthing/traktor-live-v1/README.md

 I [symlink](https://gist.github.com/dotherightthing/3cbf17fe882dc8131eb8e9b9a501e9b9) the target files to the source files, but you can simply copy them over the top.

-##### Printed overlay

-1. `svg-overlays/nanokey-inkscape.svg`

-SVG file which can be printed and cut to create custom overlays for the hardware.

-Based on the PDF manual available from Korg: <https://www.korg.com/us/support/download/manual/0/551/2967/>

 ---

 #### KORG nanoKONTROL Studio